Preboarding: 8 Steps To Deliver An Awesome Experience

 3. Remember your employee value proposition

-Your employee value proposition (EVP) is the deal you make with your workforce; they promise to work hard for you, on the condition that you meet the promises you made in the recruitment process.
-Honour your side early, and your new employee will want to honour theirs.
+Your employee value proposition (EVP) is the deal you make with your workforce.
+They promise to work hard for you on the condition that you meet the promises you made in the recruitment process.
+Honour your side early, and your new employees will want to honour theirs.

-What was it that wowed your applicant enough to want to work for your company?
-Use your pre boarding process to reinforce your EVP.
-Often the recruitment process can take a long time, and the likelihood is your candidate has applied for other jobs as well.
+What wowed your applicant enough to want to work for your company?
+Use your pre-boarding process to reinforce your EVP.
+Often, the recruitment process can take a long time, and the likelihood is that your candidate has also applied for other jobs.
 Remind them why they decided to apply to your company.

-This is also a great way to show your employee that you deliver on your promises.
-For example, if your applicant chose you because of your working hours, send them a rota.
-If they liked your product; send them some.
+This is also a great way to show your employees that you deliver on your promises.
+For example, send them a rota if your applicant chose you because of your working hours.
+If they like your product, send them some.

 4. Welcome to the family